- Rating: PG-13

 Ida shook her head and snorted.
-“I would not suffer a child to be brought into this sham of a marriage,” Ida blurted out, trying not to sound sad.
+“I would not suffer a child to be born into this sham of a marriage,” Ida blurted out, trying not to sound sad.

 She always said the first thing on her mind and never thought of the consequences.
 But it planted a seed in her mind.
 She loved Louise dearly and always would.
 But she knew that she would never be able to have a child if they were to spend the rest of their lives together.
 She had entertained every possible scenario of being a mother, and taking on a child that had already been born seemed like it had the most potential.
 But there would always be a part of her that would want a child that was half hers.
 It was only natural.

-Later that night, as they were preparing for bed, Ida turned to look at Campbell in the mirror of her vanity.
+Later that night, as they were preparing for bed, Ida turned to look at Campbell in her vanity mirror.
 She was brushing her brown locks with the set he had purchased especially for her from New York.
 “Did you mean what you said today?
 About having a child?”